cspr-rad/actus-spec/spec/main.typ

 - The `id` key to identify which test the results corresponds to.
 - The `result` key with the test-specific result.
+  This key may be absent if the test passed.
+- An `error` key with an error that the test harness might have run into.
+  This key must be absent if the test passed.

 The exact shape of the `result` value will depend on which type of test the result belongs to.